Kriegslustig/meteor-redact/CONCEPT.md

 }
 ```

-A document must have `_title`, `_draft`, `_createdAt`, `_createdBy` and `_lastPublishedAt` attributes.
+A document must have `_draft` and `_meta` attributes.
 When the document doesn't have a `_public` attribute, it won't be displayed in the front-end.
 Extensions may extend this schema. `_draft` and `_public` are arrays of objects, called _elements_, which can have any number of attributes.
 Each must have `_type`, `_html` and `_id` attributes.
 They can also have a `_locked` attribute, which must be and id of a user.
 It is set when a user edits an _element_.
 The `_type` attribute is the name of a _module_ defined by an extension.
 The Redact core does not include any modules.
 The `_html` attribute is displayed to the editor/user.
 Other attributes are defined by _modules_.
 Attributes added by extension CANNOT have an underscore as a first character.
 This is to insure forwards compatibility.

 This whole schema is saved under `Redact.schemata.document`.
 It may be modified before you attach it to a collection.
 It is attached to a collection using `Redact.attachCollection`.